simon-hall-970/WebAudioExploration/README.md

 - Sample volume control for each beat to create dynamic variation, control accents, play ghost notes, etc.

 #### To fix
-- SOLVED stutter when changing velocity during playback. solve: use local state for display to get continuous visual feedback then push to global state to be used for volume control during playback.
+- CSS Styling - make it look pretty before additional features

 - add track during playback causes error due to no buffer.
+Make add track button stop playback first then add track.

 - some samples (kick drum) have an audible end to them as the white noise is cut off abruptly when the sample ends.
 Solutions - Check if there is a WebAudioAPI gate with a soft release that could tail off the end of the sample.
 If this doesn't work use linear ramp to 0 and the duration parameter of the samplebuffer object in conjunction with the start time to set a volume ramp from whatever the current sample volume down to zero starting from a few milliseconds before end of the sample.
 At this point the solution will apply to all samples but in later iterations could be turned on and off or user controlled.
+This is not an urgent or important fix as it's impact is very minor at this point.